CatRadin/CatRadin/README.md

 ## <img src="https://raw.githubusercontent.com/ABSphreak/ABSphreak/master/gifs/Hi.gif" width="30px"> 𝐇𝐞𝐥𝐥𝐨!
 <img align="right" src="https://i.pinimg.com/originals/a5/7b/f9/a57bf940269ffbf167f8b0c5fd50315c.gif" width="100px">
 My name is Catherine.
-I'm a student at Lambda School.
-Full-stack developer with a passion for videogames played or created alike.
-Fascinated by everything that's CS-related.
-Quick learner and hungry for new knowledge. <3
+I'm a new student at Lambda School.
+I'm a Full-stack developer with a passion for videogames played or created alike, along with web development.
+I'm a Quick learner, hungry for new knowledge. ✨

 ##